November 4, 2010

 1 teaspoon vanilla extract

-Combine chocolate chips, peanut butter, and coconut oil in a large bowl and stir to distribute ingredients (it will be lumpy; that's OK).
-Set aside
+Combine chocolate chips, peanut butter, and coconut oil in a large bowl and mix well.
+(It will be lumpy.)
+Set aside.

-In a small saucepan, combine the heavy cream, salt, and vanilla.
+In a small saucepan, combine heavy cream and salt.
 Set over low heat and bring just to a boil.
-Immediately remove from heat and pour hot cream over the chocolate and peanut butter mixture.
+Immediately remove from heat, stir in vanilla, and pour over the chocolate and peanut butter mixture.